MullinsLab/sUMI_dUMI_comparison/README.md

-This is an early version of PORPIDpipeline that uses the sample ID and UMI of the sUMI primer for initial demultiplexing, QC and template identification.
+This is an early version of PORPIDpipeline written for use with samples containing two UMIs (dUMI).
+It was originally created by Alec Pankow and then adapted by Dylan Westfall to provide matched sUMI and dUMI datasets for the analysis in the manuscript "Optimized SMRT-UMI protocol produces highly accurate sequence datasets from diverse populations – application to HIV-1 quasispecies" Westfall et al. It uses the sample ID and UMI of the sUMI primer for initial demultiplexing, QC and template identification.
 The "likely-real" families from UMI1 are then passed on for UMI2 identification and grouping using the dUMI primer sequence.
 The pipeline provides information on UMI combinations and frequency in the tagged directory as well as consensus sequences derived from all reads in a UMI1 collection (sUMI) or only the most prevalent UMI1-UMI2 combination (dUMI).

-This pipeline was created to provide matched sUMI and dUMI datasets for the analysis in the manuscript "Optimized SMRT-UMI protocol produces highly accurate sequence datasets from diverse populations – application to HIV-1 quasispecies" Westfall et al.

 PORPIDpipeline
 https://github.com/MurrellGroup/PORPIDpipeline.git